Nonlocal Phonon Heat Transport Seen in 1-d Pulses: A continuum description

 The energy content of each normal mode is

 Using values of $A_Q$ from Table \ref{table:II}, the mode energies are also shown in Table \ref{table:II}.
-The continuum version is ignorant of specific atomic coordinates, and finds an alternate definition of the local energy density $E(x,t)$.
-An appropriate continuum hypothesis for a pulse originating at $(x,t)=(0,0)$ is
+A continuum description uses spatially averaged atomic coordinates, and requires a new definition of local energy density $E(r,t)$.
+An appropriate definition for a pulse originating at $(r,t)=(0,0)$ is

 After integrating over $Q$, the results for the three pulses are